Flexible Bayesian Product Mixture Models for Vector Autoregressions

 6pt

-The proof of Lemma 1 is provided in the Supplementary Materials, while that of Lemma 2 follows directly from Corollaries 1 and 2 in \cite{canale2017posterior}.
-We note that $B<< D$ in Lemma 2 ensures a reduced rank structure on the residual covariance matrix.
+The proof of Lemma 2 is provided in the Appendix, while that of Lemma 3 follows directly from Corollaries 1 and 2 in \cite{canale2017posterior}.
+We note that $B<< D$ in Lemma 3 ensures a reduced rank structure on the residual covariance matrix.

-One can now use the entropy bounds derived in Theorem 3 and Corollaries 1-2 along with tail conditions in {\it (B1)-(B2)} to establish our strong consistency under a broad class of base measures, by applying Theorem 2.
+One can now use the entropy bounds derived in Theorem 4 and Corollary 1 along with tail conditions in {\it (B1)-(B2)} to establish our strong consistency under a broad class of base measures, by applying Theorem 2.
 Our strong consistency result is stated below.

 6pt